GaryCraft/stardust-engine/README.md

-# UtilityDust
+# stardust-engine

-## What is UtilityDust?
+## What is stardust-engine?

-UtilityDust is an open source NodeJS Event-Based Application Engine.
-Made to be easy to use, and extend. if you find any bugs or have any suggestions, please open an issue on the [GitHub Issues Tab](https://github.com/GaryCraft/UtilityDust/issues)
+stardust-engine is an open source NodeJS Event-Based Application Engine.
+Made to be easy to use, and extend. if you find any bugs or have any suggestions, please open an issue on the [GitHub Issues Tab](https://github.com/GaryCraft/stardust-engine/issues)

 This engine is open source and is licensed under the [MIT License](https://opensource.org/licenses/MIT).